-- The first one uses real music and study the reported or measured perceived expression by the listener.
-This approach has good ecological validity, but has the drawback of a difficult separation of possible causes. - The second approach instead the researcher systematically varies one or more structural factors (e.g. pitch, melodic contour) in short tone sequence without musical context.
+- The second approach instead the researcher systematically varies one or more structural factors (e.g. pitch, melodic contour) in short tone sequence without musical context.
 In this way it is easier to separate the various factors, but ecological validity becomes problematic. - A third strategy, trying to combine the two approaches, manipulates some structural factors (e.g. tempo, rhythm, mode) in real pieces of music.
 In this way the musical context is maintained, provided that the alterations do not hamper the musicality of the stimulus.

-The listener evaluation of the stimuli is then analysed by multivariate techniques as factor analysis, cluster analysis in order to find a limited number of descriptive dimensions, as seen for the dimensional approach to emotion description (see section 3.10.1).
+The listener evaluation of the stimuli is then analysed by multivariate techniques as factor analysis, cluster analysis in order to find a limited number of descriptive dimensions, as seen for the dimensional approach to emotion description (see section 7.8.1).
 The same different approaches in stimuli selection is used also for the study of expression in music performance.

-3.10.4.1 Effects of structural factor
+7.8.4.1 Effects of structural factor